-This is chiefly a sampling of academic publications—articles, catalogue entries, book reviews—and curatorial writings including wall texts, exhibition proposals and justifications for acquisition.
-I have also thrown in some occasional writings.
+This is mainly a sampling of academic publications—articles, catalogue entries, book reviews—and curatorial writings including wall texts, exhibition proposals and justifications for acquisition.
+I’ve added a tiny sampling of recent web-based writings on subjects including museum studies, road safety and urbanism.

 RIP Aaron Swartz.
-This is my first ever personal blog entry, written the day I discovered my friend Aaron ended his own life after being hounded by the US Department of Justice for his efforts to make scholarly journal articles available for free.
+This is my first ever personal blog entry, written the day I discovered that a freedom activist who I befriended in my AAUP days, ended his own life after being hounded by the US Department of Justice for his efforts to make scholarly journal articles available for free.
 Reflecting on this fiasco I note that “I’m not sure what’s next, but under the circumstances being quietly bereft and outraged doesn’t feel like an adequate response.”
+Inspired by his example, I’ve been an active and vocal advocate for freedom and equity ever since.

 “Things Fall Apart: Graham Larkin on The Object in Transition,” ArtForum International vol. 46, no. 8 (April 2008), pp. 153-6, 390.
 Review of a Getty conference on the preservation of recent art in which I note that “”given the abundance of Duchampian and Dadaist modes of artistic production in the past half century, the material traces of much ontologically challenging art have been piling up in museums, with the result that philosophical questions about where art begins and ends are no longer merely academic.
 Good luck trying to acquire, store, or present vintage performance art, environmental art, Conceptual art, or appropriation art while maintaining a clear distinction between art and context, art and life, art and artifact, art and interpretation, high and low, original and copy, or completion and incompletion.”
 The ArtForum editors vetoed my original title (Whither the Object?) that more accurately signalled the move away from materialistic conceptions of art.

 “Reconstructing Stella: Investigating the Materials and Context of Louis XIII and Richelieu,” Harvard University Art Museums Review, vol 7 no 2, Fall 1998, pp. 1, 5.
 A preliminary description of my work with conservators in using various technologies from X-ray and IR photography to Photoshop in an effort to rebuild a 17thC painting.
-It’s a brief plea for “expository imaging” that includes a pretty effective example.
+It’s a brief plea for “expository imaging” that reflects my burgeoning interest in data visualization.

 Catalogue entry on Daniel Rabel in Drawing Attention: Selected Works on Paper from the Renaissance to Modernism, ed.
 Katharine Lochnan, Toronto: Art Gallery of Ontario, 2008.